Universum

 - Use more efficient string representations.

-type is crushingly inefficient.
+String type is crushingly inefficient.
 All our functions either try to be polymorphic over string

 types, or use Text

-type alias is still reexported, because the community
+as the default string type.
+String type alias is still reexported, because the community

-is evolving slowly, some libraries still use String
+is evolving slowly, some libraries still use String type.
+But we recommend to avoid String!

 - Don't reinvent the wheel.
 We're not trying to rebuild whole type hierarchy from scratch,